github/docs/content/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-hashicorp-vault.md

 **Note**:

 * If your Vault server is not accessible from the public network, consider using a self-hosted runner with other available Vault [auth methods](https://www.vaultproject.io/docs/auth).
 For more information, see "[AUTOTITLE](/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners)."
-* `<Vault Namespace>` must be set for a Vault Enterprise (including HCP Vault) deployment.
+* `VAULT-NAMESPACE` must be set for a Vault Enterprise (including HCP Vault) deployment.
 For more information, see [Vault namespace](https://www.vaultproject.io/docs/enterprise/namespaces).

 {% endnote %}